redis/redis-doc/docs/management/admin.md

 ## Upgrading or restarting a Redis instance without downtime

 Redis is designed to be a long-running process in your server.
-You can modify many configuration options restart using the [CONFIG SET command](/commands/config-set).
+You can modify many configuration options without restart using the [CONFIG SET command](/commands/config-set).
 You can also switch from AOF to RDB snapshots persistence, or the other way around, without restarting Redis.
 Check the output of the `CONFIG GET *` command for more information.

 From time to time, a restart is required, for example, to upgrade the Redis process to a newer version, or when you need to modify a configuration parameter that is currently not supported by the `CONFIG` command.